EitanHemed/patches-papers/README.md

 2. [Code](Code) - the code and data to reproduce the analyses associated with the papers.

-More detailed description coming soon.
+The relevant pre-registrations are available [here](https://osf.io/b6c9a/wiki/home/).

 ## Setup

+To run the pipeline you can either choose between running it using [docker](https://docker.com), or using a local installation.

+### Docker

+First, follow this guide to install Docker on your system: https://docs.docker.com/get-docker/

+After setting up Docker on your system, pull the image from Docker Hub by running the following command in the terminal:

+`docker pull eitanhemed/patches-papers:latest
+`

+Then, run the following command to start the container, which will also launch up a Jupyter server:

+`docker run -p 8888:8888 eitanhemed/patches-papers
+`

+Once the Jupyter server is up, you can access it by opening the following link in your browser, for example by going to the terminal and clicking on the link: http://127.0.0.1:8888/tree, or any other link that appears in your terminal.
+Your entrypoint will be a jupyter notebook, allowing you to explore the data and output, edit the project code, etc.

+### Local installation

-To run the pipeline you will need to install a few dependencies.
+You will need to install a few dependencies.
 The best option is to do it on a new conda environment, as follows:

 ```